José Pedro Montero: Political career

 In April 1920 the Feminist Center of Paraguay was founded, several schools were also created and the Fortin Dorado in Chaco is settled.
 On August 15 of the same year, Montero passed the Presidency to Manuel Gondra.
 Also that year, the commercial agreement with Japan was signed, the law of trial and dismissal of magistrates; sanitary zones in Asunción, Villarica and Caacupé and was created the regulations for the Army.

 Some designations were made in the intellectual and artistic field.
 The people who received this honor were: Narciso R. Colmán, Juan F. Bazán, Arturo Alsina, Juan Sorazábal, Rufo Galeano, José Concepción Ortiz and Eudoro Acosta Flores.
 Here is important to mention the hiring of the Brazilian Doctor Edgar Roquette Pinto and the retiring of Juan E. O'Leary in the Colegio Nacional and the Escuela Normal.

 One of the biggest concerns of Montero was the problem with the land.
 In 1919 were founded Nueva Colombia, in Altos, with 6,122 hectares and Santiago, in General Delgado, with 1909 hectares.
 In 1920, Curupaity was founded in Barrero Grande, with a total of 1,111 hectares.

-The education suffered some inconvenient and on 25 July 1919 started the execution of the plan for the educational reform in the schools of the capital and Villarrica, the process lasted four years.
+The education suffered some inconveniences and on 25 July 1919 a plan for the educational reform in the schools of the capital and Villarrica was started, a process which lasted four years.
 On 22 September of the same year the plan was also adopted for high school education.

 He was Representative for the capital and was in that position until 1901.
 On August 7, 1908 he signed the manifest of the "Radicals" assembly.
 He was Secretary of the Ministry of the Interior during the government of Eduardo Schaerer.
-He occupied the position until he joined Manuel Franco, as companion for the upcoming presidential elections for the period 1916-1920.
+He occupied the position until he joined Manuel Franco as companion for the upcoming presidential elections for the period 1916-1920.